Fresh off our best 12-inch miter saw reviews article, I wanted to put together a more comprehensive guide to the best

 Best Metal Cutting Miter Saw

 We reviewed the Skilsaw SPT62MTC-22 several years ago but it still remains one of our favorites.
 Technically a chop saw rather than a miter saw (mitering happens at the clamp rather than pivoting the table), this saw quickly proved itself as a massive improvement to an existing metal-cutting setup.
-We definitely recommend this dry cut metal saw as an upgrade from an abrasive chop saw or an entry-level dry-cut saw.
+We recommend this dry-cut metal saw as an upgrade from an abrasive chop saw or an entry-level dry-cut saw.

 The capacity you surrender going with the 12-inch blade over a 14-inch model gets compensated for by its light weight.
 This saw measures 20-45% less than the competition.
 It also has a more compact frame and runs on more affordable 12-inch blades.

 The soft-start motor and smooth blade guard actuation, paired with the hot-knife-through-butter Diablo blade make this a very smooth saw.
-The SPT62MTC-22 is actually so smooth, in fact, that you have to be careful not to cut too quickly.
+The SPT62MTC-22 is so smooth that you have to be careful not to cut too quickly.

 Grab this saw for $299.